partymonster2/Batch-Scripts/README.md

 # Batch-Scripts
-Educational Purposes, no NO malitious intent behind this.
+Educational Purposes, no NO malicious intent behind this.